-According to data released by the New York City Department of Finance in 2019, vacancy rates in Manhattan are highest in census-tracts with the highest rents per square foot.
-Landlords appear to be leaving tens of millions of dollars in foregone rents on the table.
+According to data released by the New York City Department of Finance (Stringer (2019)), vacancy rates in Manhattan are not just high and rising, concurrently with high and rising rents, they are highest in census-tracts with the highest rents per square foot.
+This tendency, which we document in Figure 1 is a Manhattan-specific phenomenon: vacancies and rents in the outer boroughs are either uncorrelated or negatively correlated.
 This specific phenomenon, of vacancies being the highest in the most desirable, and thus, the highest rent locations, is what we term high rent blight.
-While several factors are likely implicated in high rent blight, including regulatory frictions created by local land use rules, and search and matching frictions between landlords and tenants, we focus on a relatively under-explored explanation: nominal rent rigidities created by covenants in commercial mortgages.
+While several factors are likely